 - As long as you're using a Fido jar, no weight is needed.
 Simply clamp the jar shut.
 (For an explanation, click here.)
 The first week of fermentation is the gaseous stage, and the cabbage will expand upward.
 If your jar is very full, stick a plate under it.
 Sometimes a little liquid will seep out under the rubber gasket.
 This isn't a problem.
 The beauty of the Fido jar is that it lets excess fermentation gases out without letting oxygen in.
 (Oxygen causes mold.)

-- Put a piece of tape on the jar with today’s date, and set it out of sunlight, but someplace you won’t forget about it.
+- Put a piece of tape on the jar with today's date, and set it out of sunlight, but someplace you won't forget about it.
 Let it ferment for 30 days.
-Don’t open the jar during fermentation.
-If your house runs hot, check it in 3 weeks.
+Don't open the jar during fermentation (this lets oxygen in which can lead to mold).
+If your house runs hot, ferment it 3 weeks.
 If your house runs cold, let it ferment 5 weeks.
 The best flavor and nutrient content develops between 60-75 degrees.
-Don’t try to ferment in temperatures above 80 degrees, or the wrong type of bacteria takes over.
+Don't try to ferment in temperatures above 80 degrees, or the wrong type of bacteria takes over.

 - If you've only eaten storebought sauerkraut before, or have done shorter ferments at home, start slowly when eating this version.
 It has a much higher probiotic count and can cause a die-off reaction if you eat too much too fast.
 Start with just a teaspoon, and work your way up to 1-2 Tbsp. per meal.
 Fermented foods are meant to be condiments, not major food groups.
 A little bit goes a long way.

 - Many internet recipes for homemade sauerkraut use a short fermentation time of 3-7 days, but the fermentation process has hardly begun at that point.
 There are three stages of lacto-fermentation.
-This website shows that it takes a minimum of 20 days for all 3 stages to be reached.
+This website shows that it takes about 20 days for all 3 stages to be reached.
 Traditional sauerkraut recipes have the fermentation time at 3-5 weeks, depending on room temperature.